rijkvanzanten/owen-wilson-wow-api-go/readme.md

-# Go Playground
+# (G)Owen Wilson WOW API

-Just a place for me to explore some back-end magic in Go.
+A Go port of the great [Owen Wilson Wow API](https://owen-wilson-wow-api.herokuapp.com).
+Just a way for me to practice some Go :-)